eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

       </div>
       <div class="section" data-description="right">
         <h2>Right Route</h2>
-        No new enemies for you to face on this side while you make your way up and along the outer walls.
+        <p>No new enemies for you to face on this side while you make your way up and along the outer walls.
 After each pack of enemies you will have access to a lever which will open a gate allowing the other group to proceed further.
-Destroying the catapults as you go prevents additional damage being rained down on your team-mates.
+Destroying the catapults as you go prevents additional damage being rained down on your team-mates.</p>
         <div class="spoiler">
           <input type="checkbox" class="spoiler-button">
           <div class="spoiler-head">Strategies</div>